 What is a Budget App?

 So, what exactly is a budget app?
-Well, it’s a piece of software that allows you to create a budget, categorize your income and expenses, and then enter and track your transactions against your budget.
-The app then helps you see how you spend money against the budget by providing you useful reports and analysis.
+It’s a piece of software that allows you to create a budget, categorize your income and expenses and then enter and track your transactions against your budget.
+The app then helps you see how you spend money by providing useful reports and analysis.

 Typically, the budget app runs on smartphones, but you’ll also find versions supported on desktops and other mobile devices.